Monday, August 15, 2016

 The Long Trail, Part III: The End

-On day 17, I was looking forward to the one and time the trail becomes flat - crossing the Winooski River.
+On day 17, I was looking forward to the one and only time the trail becomes flat - crossing the Winooski River.
 After heading down from Camel's Hump, there it was - the road.
 The trail leaves the road and crosses through agricultural fields.
 It's perfectly flat except for stiles over electrified fences.
 As I made my way past a creek, I ran into Pink Heels and Easy Cheese, who were going the wrong direction; they found a fence they couldn't get around.
-But all good things must come to an end, and the flatness turned into a straight-up grin to the top of Bolton Mountain.
+But all good things must come to an end, and the flatness turned into a straight-up grind to the top of Bolton Mountain.
 Bolton wasn't particularly interesting, but we stayed in a great shelter that night - Puffer isn't a fancy structure, but it has a terrific view.

 Day 18 had its own milestone - Mt.
 Mansfield, the high point of Vermont.
 Like Burnt Knob and Camel's Hump, it has a great deal of rocky scrambling.
 Now, Mt.
 Mansfield is said to look like a face (which I can't see at all), and the LT goes from the "forehead" to the "chin."
 The forehead had the most tricky scrambling of the entire trip, and I was glad to be hiking with other people.
 Of course, the views at the top were terrific, but the sheer number of people was a bit overwhelming - there are several other trails to the top, most of which are shorter by virtue of gondola or car.
 After a short but steep descent partway down the mountain, we spent the night in Taft Lodge, a very well-appointed shelter, along with the caretaker, two overnighters, and Silent Force.